-We would like to invite all of our readers to attend one of our upcoming estate planning workshops.
-These workshops are going to focus on estate planning in general, and living trusts in particular.
+We would like to invite all of our readers to attend one of our upcoming estate planning Seminars.
+These Seminars are going to focus on estate planning in general, and living trusts in particular.

 Why Consider a Living Trust?

 Why would you consider a living trust as an alternative to a last will as a vehicle of asset transfer?
 The answer to this question can for the most part be reduced to two words: probate avoidance.

 Probate is the legal process of estate administration.
 A last will is not something that is only read among family members who are named in it.
 When you die using a last will to direct the transfer of your assets, the will must be admitted to probate.